 All the hotels are a little scary from the street but really very nice on the inside.
 When we arrived we were greeted by a very friendly receptionist who spoke English even though it was early in the morning - I mean just before sunup early.
 Fortunately, they had a room we could occupy immediately.
 We laid down for a while and took a well-disserved nap.
 We were now at 12,000 feet elevation and acclimation to the altitude was in order.
 The room was clean and comfortable but up several flights of stairs.
 At 12,000 feet altitude, a couple of flights of stairs had me stopping several times in an attempt to catch my breath.

-After we took a nap we ventured off into the city.
-Fortunately what there was to see was down hill from the hotel so we went to visit the historic Basilica of San Francisco at the center of town.
+After a couple hours of rest, we ventured off into the city.
+It was still morning and a bright and sunny day.
+Fortunately what there was to see was down hill from the hotel so we headed for the historic Basilica of San Francisco at the center of town.
 This began our investigation of La Paz.

 The Basilica of San Francisco is a Catholic church under the advocation of Francis of Assisi in the square that bears its name "Plaza San Francisco".
 It was built between the sixteenth and eighteenth centuries in the so-called baroque-mestizo style.
 In 1548, the Convent of San Francisco was founded along the river Choqueyapu by Fray Francisco de Morales.
 In August 1549 the construction of the first Church of San Francisco began, which was concluded in 1581.
 Between 1608 and 1612 the first church collapsed as a result of a snowfall of considerable proportions.
 Between 1743 and 1744 the construction of the present church began.
 In 1753 is finished with the closure and the roof of the church's dome.
 On April 23, 1758, it was consecrated.